 In the founder's view, indexes were misreporting healthcare inflation, one major cost being a shortage of medical care labor.
 Additionally, some product prices inflated much higher than what was also being reported.
 This led to further research, as the founder uncovered that products tracked since decades earlier were much higher in price or lower in quality.

-As prices rose and changes occurred with the money supply in the form of quantitative easing, fiat currencies made an inaccurate basis of comparison.
+As prices rose and changes occurred with the money supply in the form of low interest rates, quantitative easing, hedonic adjustments and other manipulations, fiat currencies made an inaccurate basis of comparison.
 The Golden Sources were born, as one troy ounce of gold 1000 years ago was one troy ounce of gold, and one troy ounce of gold in 1000 years will still be one troy ounce of gold.
-While SqlinSix continues to serve customers in data and research environments, it also collects information on gold over time, as gold has made a useful numeraire to retain the same underlying unit of measurement.

 Purpose